AdrianMoldovanBM/AdrianMoldovanBM/README.md

 - 👋 Hi, I’m @Adrian
-- 👀 I’m interested in IT, machine learning and innovative ideas that lead to progress and a better future.
+- 👀 I’m interested in IT, machine learning, and innovative ideas that lead to progress and a better future.
-- 🌱 I'm using powerful tools such as Excel, Google Sheets, SQL, Python, Power BI, Jupyter Notebook, and Google Colab, to uncover valuable insights into data.
+- 🌱 Proficient in using Excel, Google Sheets, SQL, Python, Power BI, Jupyter Notebook, and Google Colab, to uncover valuable insights into data.
 - 📫 Reach me via www.linkedin.com/in/moldovan-adrian-bm
                or https://adrianmoldovanbm.wixsite.com/portfolio